The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 5. Automate data collection and tracking

-Now, any company can use analytic tools built into their business management software to automatically track important metrics, like turnaround time and cost per acquisition.
+For example, companies use CRM or sales pipeline software to automatically track important metrics, such as lead time and cost per acquisition.

 6. Only include the right people for a secure process